Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Introduction

+Both VQE and VQGE belong to the family of variational quantum algorithms (VQAs) \cite{13}, which employ parameterized quantum circuits (PQCs), also known as ansatze, and work by tuning their parameters to optimize a loss function that is typically the expectation value of an observable.
+This process forms a hybrid quantum-classical loop, where the quantum computer evaluates the loss function, and a classical optimizer uses this information to update the circuit parameters.
+VQAs have been widely applied to diverse problems and have emerged as a leading approach for demonstrating quantum heuristic advantage in the near future \cite{Kandala,Higgott,Liu,Singular}.
+However, the existing quantum algorithms are only applicable to the GEPs in Hermitian systems, and cannot be directly extended to non-Hermitian systems.

+Currently, quantum algorithms capable of evaluating generalized eigenvalues in non-Hermitian systems remain scarce.
+Considering the broad applications of non-Hermitian generalized eigenvalue problems in ocean acoustics, mechanical engineering and many other related fields, developing quantum algorithms specifically for non-Hermitian systems carries substantial theoretical and practical importance.

-In this paper, we present a variational quantum generalized eigensolver (VQGE) for solving the generalized eigenvalue problem in non-Hermitian systems.
+In this paper, we present a VQGE for solving the GEPs in non-Hermitian systems.
 The remainder of this paper is organized as follows.
-Section \ref{Theoretical framework} establishes the theoretical framework of VQGE and defines the loss function.
+Section \ref{Theoretical framework} establishes the theoretical framework of VQGE and defines a loss function.
 Section \ref{computation} elaborates the method for computing the loss function and its gradients on near-term quantum devices.
-Section \ref{section:3} details the VQGE algorithm.
-Section \ref{section:4} presents the complexity analysis.
-Section \ref{section:5} conducts numerical simulations with applications to ocean acoustics problems.
+Section \ref{section:3} details the VQGE algorithm and the complexity analysis.
+Section \ref{section:5} conducts numerical simulations.
 Finally, we draw conclusions in Section \ref{section:6}.